“Geography is a subject which holds the key to our future.” - Michael Palin

 "Earth is our home in space, a unique speck in the unimaginably vast cosmos and the only planet in our solar system capable of supporting life as we know it.
 This little blue planet provides us with all our needs as a species.” – Geography Association

 Earth provides us with our needs for today and learning how our actions can influence its future will help children begin to make informed decisions about the way they live their lives now and in the future.
-We therefore aim to develop the children’s love of the world around them through geography and inspire in pupils a curiosity and fascination for the planet and their place in it for many years to come.
+We therefore aim to develop the children’s love of the world around them through geography and inspire curiosity and fascination for the planet, and their place in it, for many years to come.

 Sustainability and the management of the environment is important to us at St Dennis Primary Academy.
-Therefore, the environment and community is a key driver of our curriculum because we want our children to have a sense of pride in their local area and understand that the world is beyond their immediate doorstep.
+Therefore, 'the environment and community' is a key driver of our curriculum because we want our children to have a sense of pride in their local area and understand that the world stretches beyond their immediate doorstep.
 Also, to develop a sense that their home and the wider world is a wonderful place to live now, and in the future.
-In addition to the National Curriculum geography learning, we also plan an environmental link in each block of learning, every half term.
+In addition to the National Curriculum geography learning, we also plan an environmental link to each big questions every half term.

 Our geography curriculum is ambitious for all pupils.
 We therefore consider ways of minimising and reducing barriers so that all pupils are included.
-The areas where we consider varying approaches and adaptations include maintaining an inclusive learning environment, using multi-sensory approaches (including ICT), working with additional adults, managing peer relationships, communication, formative assessment, motivation, and memory or consolidation.
+The areas where we consider varying approaches, adaptations and scaffolds that include maintaining an inclusive learning environment, using multi-sensory approaches (including ICT), working with additional adults, managing peer relationships through particular groupings, using a wide range of recording methods, ensuring clear communication for all needs, and allowing for formative assessment by ensuring learning objectives and outcomes are understood by all children and assessment methods are wide ranging so not reliant on writing ability.
+At the same time, word and sentence level skills are practised developed through geography which impacts on children's writing achievements.

-Our geography curriculum is high-quality, well thought out and is sequenced to demonstrate progression in knowledge, skills and vocabulary.
+Our geography curriculum is high-quality and sequenced to demonstrate progression in knowledge, skills and vocabulary.
 Children deepen their understanding of the interaction between physical and human processes and how this affects landscapes and environments.

 We measure the impact of our curriculum through the following methods:

-- Summative assessment through on-going learning and Proof of Progress tasks to assess whether understanding of milestones is basic, advancing or deep
+- Summative assessment through end of unit Proof of Progress tasks to assess critical knowledge, skills and understanding.

 How are British Values promoted through geography?